bhisaac/5eFP/5eFP-SRD.md

 ## Dash

-Discard your action to Dash.
-After applying any modifiers, you gain extra movement for the current turn, equal to your speed.
+**_Discard your action to Dash_.** After applying any modifiers, you gain extra movement for the current turn, equal to your speed.
 For example, with a speed of 6, you can move up to 12 squares on your turn if you Dash.

 Any increase or decrease to your speed changes this additional movement by the same amount.

 ## Disengage

-Discard your action to Disengage.
-Until the end of your turn, your movement does not provoke opportunity attacks.
+**_Discard your action to Disengage_.** Until the end of your turn, your movement does not provoke opportunity attacks.

 ## Dodge

-Discard your action to Dodge.
-Until the start of your next turn, any attack roll made against you has disadvantage if you can see the attacker, and you make Dexterity saving throws with advantage.
+**_Discard your action to Dodge_.** Until the start of your next turn, any attack roll made against you has disadvantage if you can see the attacker, and you make DEX checks with advantage.
 You lose this benefit if you are incapacitated (as explained in appendix PH-A) or if your speed drops to 0.

 ## Help

-Discard your action to Help a creature until the beginning of your next turn.
-You lend aid to another creature in the completion of a task.
+**_Discard your action to Help a creature until the beginning of your next turn_.** You lend aid to another creature in the completion of a task.
 The creature you aid gains advantage on the next ability check it makes to perform the task you are helping with.

 Alternatively, you can aid a friendly creature in attacking a creature within your reach.
 You can feint, distract the target, or, in some other way, team up to make your ally’s attack more effective.
 If your ally attacks the target, the first attack roll is made with advantage.

 ## Hide

-Discard your action to Hide.
-You make a DEX check in an attempt to hide, following the rules for hiding.
+**_Discard your action to Hide_.** You make a DEX check in an attempt to hide, following the rules for hiding.
 If you succeed, you gain certain benefits, as described in the “Unseen Attackers and Targets” section.

 ## Ready

-Discard your action to Ready an action.
-Sometimes you want to get the jump on a foe or wait for a particular circumstance before you act.
+**_Discard your action to Ready an action_.** Sometimes you want to get the jump on a foe or wait for a particular circumstance before you act.
 The Ready action allows you to discard your reaction to act before the start of your next turn.

 First, you decide what perceivable circumstance will trigger your reaction.
 Then, you choose the action you will take in response to that trigger or you choose to move up to your speed in response to it.
 Examples include, “If the cultist steps on the trapdoor, I’ll pull the lever that opens it,” and “If the goblin steps next to me, I move away.”

-When the trigger occurs, you can either discard your reaction right after the trigger finishes or ignore the trigger.
+When the trigger occurs, you can either discard your reaction and take your action right after the trigger finishes or ignore the trigger.

 When you ready a spell, you cast it as normal but hold its energy, which you release when you discard your reaction during the triggered event.
 To be readied, a spell must have a casting time of 1 action, and holding the spell’s magic requires concentration.
 If your concentration is broken, the spell dissipates without taking effect.
 For example, if you are concentrating on the _web_ spell and readying a _magic missile_, your _web_ spell ends.

 ## Search

-When you take the Search action, you devote your attention to finding something.
+**_Discard your action to Search_.** You devote your attention to finding something.
 Depending on the nature of your search, the GM might have you make a WIS check or an INT check.

 # Mounted Combat